gregsabo/garden-path/README.md

 run.
 This persists very little context and can easily generate texts of arbitrary length, although they are quite repetitive, boring, and self-contradictory.

+# TODO

+- [ ] Try pretty-printing saved XML files better
+- [ ] See if we can stream output